Hetfield1985/Steam-Commander/README.md

 - Steam installed and started at least once (so a `userdata` profile exists).
 - **Administrator rights** — the program asks for them and exits without.
 - Internet access for game search and artwork (see [Privacy and network](#privacy-and-network)).
+- Optional: a free Steam Web API key for more accurate game title and App ID matching.
 - Optional (but highly recommended): a free [SteamGridDB API key](https://www.steamgriddb.com/profile/preferences) for the SteamGridDB source.

 ## Installation